eimrek/bz-vite-anywidget-demo/README.md

 This generate the bundled javascript files in `jupyter_widget/dist` that is then used by the `anywidget` code.

-See the `widget-test.ipynb` on how to use the widget.
+See `widget-test.ipynb` on how to use the widget.